About to go for the SOC 2 audit?

 But passing the audit successfully means all your documentation, policies, and operations have to be elevated to meet a certain standard.

 To clear up exactly what you need to do next to get your SOC 2 certification, we prepared an easy-to-follow SOC 2 compliance checklist.

 In this article, we’ll cover everything you need to know about SOC 2 including:

-- The basics – What’s SOC 2 and why it’s important
+- The basics – What is SOC 2 and why is it important?

 - Benefits of being SOC 2 compliant